TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_6_Correlation_Accounts_to_Identities.md

 ---

+## Mini Checkpoint

+Answer without looking:

+- What is a match key really used for?
+- What happens if it changes?

+If your answer includes “recognition” and “forgetting,” you’re right.

+---

-## What “Uncorrelated” Really Means
+## Uncorrelated: What It Really Means

 Uncorrelated means:

-“The system has an account, but does not know who it belongs to.”
+“I have an account, but I don’t know who it belongs to.”

-This might be okay temporarily, but large numbers mean:
+This can happen when:
+- Identity doesn’t exist yet
+- Match key is wrong
+- Source data is bad

+Uncorrelated is uncertainty, not failure.

+Large numbers of uncorrelated accounts mean:
 - Wrong match key
-- Identity not created yet
+- Missing identities
-- Bad data in source
+- Dirty source data

-Uncorrelated is uncertainty.

 ---

-## What “Ambiguous” Really Means
+## Ambiguous: Safer Than Guessing

 Ambiguous means:

 “More than one identity looks like a match.”

-ISC refuses to guess.

 Example:
-Two identities share same email.
+Two identities share the same email.
 Account arrives with that email.
-System cannot decide.
+System refuses to guess.

-Ambiguity is safer than guessing, but it blocks automation until fixed.
+Ambiguity is painful, but safe.
+Guessing would be dangerous.

 ---